imagekit-developer/imagekit-nodejs/README.md

 **Copy Folder**

-This will copy one folder into another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-folder).
+This will copy one Folder into another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-folder).

 ```js
 // Using Callback Function